Tikka Khan: Bangladesh Liberation and 1971 war

-Acting on the instructions of President Yahya Khan's administration, Lieutenant General Tikka Khan began preparations of "direct-wise military operation" against the Awami League on the evening of 25 March 1971.
+Yahya Khan ordered him to carry out a "district-wise military operation" against the Awami League on the evening of 25 March 1971.
 Tikka Khan's order to his soldiers was I want the land and not the people.
 Tikka Khan took assistance from loyal Bengalis and Biharis for the operation and organized a paramilitary force called Razakars.
 He ordered the arrest of Sheikh Mujibur Rahman, outlawed the Awami League, and ordered a midnight attack on the University of Dhaka.
 Tikka Khan was the architect and top planner of Operation Searchlight.
 Thousands were killed in this operation, including academics and other members of civil society, and the country was plunged into a bloody civil war.
 Fatima Bhutto called him "a soldier known for his eager use of force".
 He became notorious as the "Butcher of Bengal."

-In West Pakistan, domestic criticism and disapproval of Lieutenant General Tikka Khan grew to the point that President Yahya Khan replaced him with a civilian government led by a governor and a cabinet drawn from different political parties.
+In September 1971, Governor Tikka Khan was replaced with a civilian government led by a governor and a cabinet drawn from different political parties.
 Tikka Khan was recalled to Pakistan, relinquishing the Eastern Command to Lieutenant General Amir Khan Niazi, and given command of the II Corps based in Multan, Punjab.
 He commanded the II Corps during the 1971 war with India.
 Indian Major General D. K. Palit has questioned the wisdom of Tikka Khan's tactics used in the Battle of Chhamb in December, citing high II Corps casualties incurred during Pakistani frontal attacks.